What is Content marketing?

-Content marketing is creating and distributing information on a subject, product or service that is useful for your potential customers as well as relevant to your business.
+Content marketing is creating and distributing information on a subject, product or service that is valuable for your potential customers as well as highly relevant to your business.

 From a digital marketing perspective, such content can be created in various formats like blog posts, videos, social media posts, research papers, press releases, advertorials, white papers, eBooks, newsletters and more.

-Once created, the content is published on digital channels, with or without online advertising, with an intention that it gets discovered, read/ watched by the people in search of the information, fulfils their expectations from the content and enables the business to achieve meaningful results.
+Once created, the content is published on digital channels, with or without online advertising, with an aim that it gets discovered, read/watched by the people in search of the information, fulfills their expectations and enables the business to achieve meaningful results.

 Why is content marketing important?

-Content marketing is a platform for you to spread awareness about your products and services, how they are going to meet expectations of the buyers and how they are different from competition.
-The creativity that goes into content creation makes a positive impact, builds brand awareness and reputation and inspires people to buy from you.
+Content marketing is to spread awareness about products and services.
+The creativity that goes into content creation makes a positive impact, builds brand awareness and reputation and inspires people to become customers.

 The contents focused on increasing knowledge and giving insights into what matters to the seekers does not just stimulate sales.
 It creates your image as a responsible and dependable brand.